On this page, we will discuss concepts related to copyrights.

 In order for a work to be protected by copyright, it must be established as a piece of work.
 It can be established if it is the product of independent and original creative work.
 Different types of work are established in different ways.
 A piece of writing, for example, is easier to establish as a work than a utility article.

-The copyright protects the work, i.e. the abstract expression of creativity.
-A copy of the work is its physical expression, such as the copy of a book or a DVD film.
+The copyright protects the work.
+A copy of a work is a physical representation of a work, such as a book or photograph.
 In addition to the copyright, a copy may be encumbered with the owner’s right; when you buy a book from a bookstore you will acquire the owner’s rights to the copy, but the copyright remains with the author.
 After buying the copy, you may sell it or lend it to others, but to lend films or computer programs, you always need the permission of the creator.

 When you write an assignment or essay, your copyright to the work will arise.
-The work does not have to be artistic or academic, plain creativity will be enough to give you the copyright to it.
+Your work does not need to be scientific or artistic, but your creative contribution is sufficient to merit copyright protection.

 The creator of a work has completely power over it.
 The copyright gives the creator both economic and moral rights:

 - Economic rights ensure that only the creator has the right to exploit the work.
 This means that the creator alone may determine